Norrismi/fullstack-dev-must-know/fullstack-dev-interview.md

 ## Explain Ajax in as much detail as possible.

 AJAX = Asynchronous JavaScript And XML and is NOT a programming language.
-AJAX uses a combination of: *A browser built-in XMLHttpRequest object (to request data from a web server) and *JavaScript and HTML DOM (to display or use the data)
+AJAX uses a combination of:
+* A browser built-in XMLHttpRequest object (to request data from a web server) and
+* JavaScript and HTML DOM (to display or use the data)
-AJAX allows web pages to be updated asynchronously by exchanging data with a web server behind the scenes.
+- AJAX allows web pages to be updated asynchronously by exchanging data with a web server behind the scenes.
 This means that it is possible to update parts of a web page, without reloading the whole page.
 Imagine if Twitter or facebook loaded every time you "liked" or "commented" a post.
 AJAX lets us do some partial changes to the web page without reloading the whole page.
 If you "liked" or "commented" a post on facebook, instead of reloading the whole page immediately, it stages them and applies partial changes to the page.

 #####################################################

 ## WHAT ARE THE ADVANTAGES AND DISADVANTAGES OF USING AJAX?

-- Advantages:
+***- Advantages:***
-*AJAX allows easier and quicker interaction between user and website as pages are not reloaded for content to be displayed. *Easier navigation: AJAX applications on websites can be built to allow easier navigation to users in comparison to using the traditional back and forward button on a browser.
+* AJAX allows easier and quicker interaction between user and website as pages are not reloaded for content to be displayed.
+* Easier navigation: AJAX applications on websites can be built to allow easier navigation to users in comparison to using the traditional back and forward button on a browser.

-- Disadvantages:
+***- Disadvantages:***
-*The back and refresh button are rendered useless
+* The back and refresh button are rendered useless
-With AJAX, as all functions are loaded on a dynamic page without the page being reloaded or more importantly a URL being changed (except for a hash symbol maybe), clicking the back or refresh button would take you to an entirely different web page or to the beginning of what your dynamic web page was processing.
+- With AJAX, as all functions are loaded on a dynamic page without the page being reloaded or more importantly a URL being changed (except for a hash symbol maybe), clicking the back or refresh button would take you to an entirely different web page or to the beginning of what your dynamic web page was processing.
 This is the main drawback behind AJAX but fortunately with good programming skills this issue can be fixed.
-*It is built on javascript
+* It is built on javascript
-While javascript is secure and has been heavily used by websites for a long period of time, a percentage of website surfers prefer to turn javascript functionality off on their browser rendering the AJAX application useless, a work around to this con is present as well, where the developer will need to code a parallel non-javascript version of the dynamic web page to cater to these users.
+- While javascript is secure and has been heavily used by websites for a long period of time, a percentage of website surfers prefer to turn javascript functionality off on their browser rendering the AJAX application useless, a work around to this con is present as well, where the developer will need to code a parallel non-javascript version of the dynamic web page to cater to these users.

 #####################################################
 Explain how JSONP works (and how it's not really Ajax).